 The Ohio government authorized the creation of Mahoning County on February 16, 1846.
 Residents named the county after the Mahoning River.
-“Mahoning” is an Indian word meaning “salt licks.”
+“Mahoning” is a Native American word meaning “salt licks.”

 Mahoning County is located in the northeastern portion of Ohio, and it is in the heart of Appalachia.
 Its eastern border helps form Ohio’s boundary with Pennsylvania.
 With only seven percent of the county’s 415 square miles deemed to be urban, most residents live in rural areas.
 The county averages 621 people per square mile.
 The county’s largest community and county seat is Youngstown, which had just over eighty-two thousand residents in 2000.
 Mahoning County has experienced a declining population in recent years, primarily due to the loss of employment opportunities in the county.
 In 2000, 257,555 people resided in the county, a decrease of almost three percent since 1990.